This sporting monthly, which began publication in 1831, is not to be confused with the older Sporting Magazine, which began publication in 1793.

 That statue (also known as "the Jennings Dog" after an early owner) is of a dog now identified as a "molossor," which as an ancestor of the mastiff would indeed be a (remote) forefather of the Newfoundland.
 Read more about, and see an image of this statue at Wikipedia.

-The dog of Alcibiades is also mentioned, and linked to the Newfoundland, in William Youatt's 1845 book The Dog, as well as in Estelle Ross' 1922 work The Book of Noble Dogs.
-Alcibiades, by the way, was a 5th Century BCE statesman, general, and orator in Athens.
+The "dog of Alcibiades" is also mentioned, and linked to the Newfoundland, in William Youatt's 1845 book The Dog, as well as in Estelle Ross' 1922 work The Book of Noble Dogs, both of which are treated here at The Cultured Newf.